GopalSharma/moodle-qformat_csv/README.md

     you must include that text between the double quotes(") like below in the 3rd question where entire question text is included between the double quotes like this "3, 4, 7, 8, 11, 12, ...
 What number should come next?"

- questionname, questiontext, A, B, C, D, Answer 1, Answer 2< br/>
+ questionname, questiontext, A, B, C, D, Answer 1, Answer 2<br>
- Question1,Which command is used to print a file, print, ptr, lpr, none of the mentioned, C,< br/>
+ Question1,Which command is used to print a file, print, ptr, lpr, none of the mentioned, C,<br>
- Question2,Which command is used to display the operating system name?, os, unix, kernal, uname, D,< br/>
+ Question2,Which command is used to display the operating system name?, os, unix, kernal, uname, D,<br>
  Question3,"3, 4, 7, 8, 11, 12, ...
-What number should come next?", 7, 10, 14, 15, D,< br/>
+What number should come next?", 7, 10, 14, 15, D,<br>
- Question4,The command “mknod myfifo b 4 16”,Will create a block device if user is root, Will create a block device for all users, Will create a FIFO if user is not root, "None ,of the mentioned",A,B< br/>
+ Question4,The command “mknod myfifo b 4 16”,Will create a block device if user is root, Will create a block device for all users, Will create a FIFO if user is not root, "None ,of the mentioned",A,B<br>

 You can also see the 'Answer 2' is optional as 1st, 2nd and the 3rd question has only one answer whereas 4th question has two answers but questions have 'Answer 2' as a blank value.

-Similarly for Extended CSv file:-< br/>
+Similarly for Extended CSv file:-<br>

  questionname, questiontext, A, B, C, D, Answer 1, Answer 2, answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback, defaultmark